yagosys/202301/userguide/08-calico/multiplenode/task.md

 use `sudo calicoctl node status` to check the  calico status and networking

 - ## install  multus
+*this section install multus cni but will not config to use multus as the default cni yet before we create multus crd*

 Multus CNI is a Container Network Interface (CNI) plugin for Kubernetes that allows multiple network interfaces to be attached to a Kubernetes pod.
 This means that a pod can have multiple network interfaces, each with its own IP address, and can communicate with different networks simultaneously.